igorMSoares/js-css-animations/README.md

 ## How to use it

-1. Copy the './_js-css-animations/_' directory to your project's folder
+1. Copy the `./js-css-animations/` directory to your project's folder

-2. Link the **js-animations.css** in your HTML file:
+2. Link the `js-animations.css` in your HTML file:

 ```html
 <link